Yandex Cloud

 • Using dedicated hosts

 The host class determines the computing power allocated for each host in a cluster.
-In a Managed Service for Greenplum® cluster, the classes of master hosts and segment hosts may differ.
+In a Yandex MPP Analytics for PostgreSQL cluster, the classes of master hosts and segment hosts may differ.
 For information on how to select host classes, see Calculating the cluster configuration.

-For master hosts, the host class determines which disk types are available:
+For master hosts, the host class determines the available disk types:

 • s2, i2: local-ssd, network-ssd-nonreplicated.